python/cpython/Doc/howto/logging.rst

 group (available at http://groups.google.com/group/comp.lang.python) and you should receive help before too long.

 Still here?
-There's no need to read the whole of the logging documentation in linear fashion, top to bottom (there's quite a lot of it still to come).
 You can carry on reading the next few sections, which provide a slightly more advanced/in-depth tutorial than the basic one above.
 After that, you can take a look at the :ref:`logging-cookbook`.

 .. _logging-advanced-tutorial: